U.S. Route 2 in Vermont

 U.S. Route 2 (US 2) is a part of the United States Numbered Highway System that is split into two segments.
 Its eastern segment runs from Rouses Point, New York, to Houlton, Maine.
 In Vermont, US 2 extends 150.518 mi from the New York state line in Alburgh to the New Hampshire state line in Guildhall.
 West of Vermont, US 2 continues into New York for another 0.87 mi to an intersection with US 11 in Rouses Point.
 US 2 passes through the cities of Burlington and Montpelier as it traverses the state.
+The highway parallels Interstate 89 (I-89) between these two cities.
 The Burlington to Montpelier route was first laid out as a toll road in the early 19th century.
 It was later incorporated into the transcontinental auto trail known as the Theodore Roosevelt International Highway in 1919 before being designated as part of US 2 in 1926.

 Although the portion of the road from Alburgh to Burlington follows a north–south alignment, US 2 is continuously signed east (heading south during this portion) and west (heading north) to match its overall alignment, making it the longest east–west signed route in the state.
 At a nearly 460 mi overall length, US 2 is also the longest highway of any designation (Interstate, U.S. Route, or state highway) that enters the state of Vermont.

 Route description

 The eastern segment of US 2 begins in New York at an intersection with US 11 just 1 mi south of the Canadian border in Rouses Point.
 From there, it crosses Lake Champlain into Grand Isle County, traversing the length of the county and crossing Lake Champlain over several bridges until it reaches the mainland in Milton and Chittenden County.
-From there, it travels south to Burlington, where it begins to closely parallel Interstate 89 (I-89) and the Winooski River all the way to Montpelier and Washington County.
+From there, it travels south to Burlington, where it begins to closely parallel I-89 and the Winooski River all the way to Montpelier and Washington County.
 In Montpelier, the main route bypasses the downtown area using Memorial Drive, while a business loop using State Street serves downtown.
 After leaving Montpelier, the road turns northeastward, crossing into Caledonia County and passing through St. Johnsbury.
 It then passes into rural Essex County and eventually crosses the Connecticut River from Guildhall into Lancaster, New Hampshire.